 The intent of the Scheme of work is to support the children at Brookfield in leading successful and happy lives now and in the future, enabling them to make informed decisions regarding their well-being, health, relationships and to build their self-worth.
 Everyone faces difficult decisions and challenging situations.
 Our curriculum gives the children the knowledge and skill to develop their capacity to make informed decisions, developing their resilience and know when and where to ask for support.
 Our aim is to support the children in becoming well-rounded individuals and respected citizens.

-PSHE at Brookfield is taught using the Primary Programme for PSHE which covers all objectives taken from the National Curriculum document.
+PSHE at Brookfield is taught using the PSHE association which covers all objectives taken from the National Curriculum document.
 The teaching staff will follow this scheme of work and use the planning element and resources available to them, however, may add to their lesson with resources that they feel appropriate.
 During these sessions an emphasis is placed on active learning and encouraging mindfulness through planned discussions, circle-time, investigations, role-play activities, puppets, group-work and problem-solving.

 Some elements of PSHE are taught effectively as a separate, explicit subject.

 In addition to this, PSHE is taught through cross curricular links, assemblies (often the theme for these identifies, promotes and celebrates Modern British Values), circle time and other activities or school events (residential visits, enrichment, special activities planned to allow the children to work together under different circumstances), and School Council, which provide links with parents and members of the outside community.
-A whole school approach is be used to implement the programme. the following areas are covered by our PSHE curriculum- which is offered though discreet whole school themed days/weeks:
+A whole school approach is be used to implement the programme.
+The following areas are covered by our PSHE curriculum- which is offered though discreet whole school themed days/weeks: